Senior living communities turn away visitors to prevent COVID-19 spread

 Gibson said that she hates that it’s had to come to this, but she appreciates the staff making this decision.

-Gibson said she is not remotely nervous for her mother’s health and safety amidst the coronavirus craze, due to the TLC of the Manhattan staff.
+Gibson said she is not remotely nervous for her mother’s health and safety amidst the coronavirus pandemic thanks to the care at Manhattan.